teracow/googliser/README.md

 - `brown`

 `-d` or `--debug`
 Put the debug log into the image sub-directory afterward.
 If selected, debugging output is appended to '**debug.log**' in the image sub-directory.
 This file is always created in the temporary build directory.
-Great for finding out what external commands and parameters were used!
+Great for discovering the external commands and parameters used!

 `-D` or `--delete-after`
 Delete the downloaded images after building the thumbnail gallery.
 Default is to retain these image files.
 Umm, don't specify this and `--no-gallery` at the same time.